szstonelee/gointernal/nil.md

 p = &a
 fmt.Println(p == nil) // will print false
 ```
-because a has been constructed, the & opertator will assign the address of a to _ptr.
+because a has been constructed (but right now a is nil), the & opertator will assign the address of a to _ptr.

 It means: _ptr != nullptr